kalmari/money2time/README.md

 * exceptions web sites

-* how to show prices and hours on one page
+* how to show prices and hours on one page?
+Auto-convert , Hybrid view , on click

 * options page, where user can set his hour rate in any currency

 * if data loaded with ajax, our app doesn't work

 * sync

+* Hourly Wage    Annual Income

+* if Annual Income then working hours per month 160 or what

+* null handling

 Formats that can into our app: